 |7||D Rajgopal Road|

 |9||3rd Main Road|

 (local time)SEE WORLD AQI RANKING

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Bengaluru air is currently 0 times above WHO exposure recommendation
+PM2.5 concentration in Bengaluru air is currently 1 times above the WHO annual air quality guideline value

 Moderate 52 US AQI